-Over time, Miloš Křeček divided his collection of unprecedented dimensions into five branches of the LEGO Museum in Prague , Kutná Hora , Poděbrady , Špindlerův Mlýn and Jeseník.
+Over time, Miloš Křeček divided his collection of unprecedented dimensions into five branches of the Museum of Bricks in Prague , Kutná Hora , Poděbrady , Špindlerův Mlýn and Jeseník.

 Currently, the Museums store a total of 6,751 different original sets, and every year they grow by another 300 models - not only new models, but also old models and various collectible rarities.

 Miloš Křeček, the owner of one of the largest private collections of LEGO® in the world and the author of most of the exhibits in the Museum of Bricks, began putting his artistic vision into the legendary building blocks from his childhood.
 It all started with that fateful Christmas present at the age of five.
 He found a liking for the kit and over the years began to expand the collection.
 As a wedding present, he and his wife-to-be gave each other a rare piece of Lego, and on vacation they went to Denmark to flea markets to look for rare pieces hidden in piles of junk.

 Private collector Miloš Křeček has accumulated more than 1,000 original LEGO® models at home over the years of diligent collecting, and it was clear that home display cases could not be enough for all the exhibits.
 The idea to found a private museum did not take long to come and was born in the middle of 2010.

 But the Museum of Bricks is not only about foreign creations.
 We also place great emphasis on developing the creativity and playfulness of our visitors.
 For this reason, we have equipped each Museum with a play corner and a generously equipped shop, where visitors can find not only commonly available LEGO® building blocks, but also the mentioned limited editions and rare sets that are not sold anywhere else.